kestrel-straftat/minimal-viewmodels-reborn/.thunderstore/README.md

 # Minimal Viewmodels Reborn

 This is a remake of the original Minimal Viewmodels mod, updated with many new features and bugfixes.
+(thanks to [malco](https://thunderstore.io/c/straftat/p/malco/) for creating the original!)

 ## Features